 Digital Scholarship at Columbia

 Have questions about scholarly publishing, digital humanities, research impact and metrics, open access, podcasting, research computing, integrating digital methods in the classroom, or crafting a professional presence online?
-Drop into our open online office hours at https://columbiauniversity.zoom.us/j/277326327 or email email@example.com.
+Email us at firstname.lastname@example.org.

 Support at Every Stage of the Research Lifecycle